geostarters/instamaps-frontend/README.md

 The files will be generated under the _/geocatweb/dist/_ directory.

-:warning: This code is only from the Front-end of Instamaps.
+:warning: This code is only from Instamaps Front-end.
 The Back-end code is not available at the moment.

 ## FAQs